ayaka528/menu-bot-wiki/Home.md

         retryPrompt: "I'm sorry, that wasn't a valid response.
 Are you looking to donate food or find a food bank?"
     });
 ```
-In this function, we prompt the user with two choices, "Donate Food" and "Find a Food Bank".
-Just as our dialog had a name, we're calling our choice prompt by the name `MENU_PROMPT`.
+In this function, we prompt the user with three choices, "Donate Food", "Find a Food Bank" and "Contact Food Bank".
+Just as our dialog had a name, we're calling this choice prompt by the name `MENU_PROMPT`.
 We also defined this choice prompt in our bot's constructor, so that we can reuse it throughout the bot:
 ```js
 this.dialogs.add(new ChoicePrompt(MENU_PROMPT));
 ```